Wyoming County: The History of the Underground Railroad

 “Brooksholm” in Covington Township, was started by pioneer settler Benedict Brooks, a founder of the Middlebury Academy who served as a judge and state legislator.
 His son, Hugh, was an avid abolitionist and the family home became known as the Covington Route.
 This route led slaves via the east side of the Oatka, to Pavilion, to LeRoy along the present Bernd Road, then to the junction of Route 5 and Keeney Road where conductor Daniel McDonald lived.

 During the fugitive slave era, the township was known as Peking.
 Here lived a contingent of “copperheads”- a term used for persons in the northern states who sympathized with the South during the Civil War.
-These citizens believed in the letter of the law (in this case the Fugitive Slave Act) and some Democrats who opposed the Underground Railroad.
+These citizens believed in the letter of the law (in this case the Fugitive Slave Act) and opposed the Underground Railroad.
 They feared that freeing slaves would cut into the labor market.
 Many didn’t believe in slavery, yet did not think it was important enough to get involved.
 To them, slavery was a Southern problem.

 Douglass was scheduled to lecture on the subject of slavery at the Presbyterian Church in the Middlebury village of Wyoming, but never did.
 It is not known why the church then denied Douglass the pulpit, but State Judge James Ferris, owner of a new house across the street from the church, invited Douglass to stand on the steps of his house to speak.
 Douglass addressed several hundred people gathered on the lawn before him at 6 North Academy Street.